 Will my data be used to give me specific medical advice?

-No, your data will not be used to give you specific medical advice.
-However, you will be able to share your data with your care team to show them how your health has been between visits to the office.
+You will, however, be able to share your data with your care team to show them your health status in between office visits.

 How will my data be protected?